 - Conventional braces, employ the use of metal strips, or bands

-- Metal or plastic brackets that are cemented or bonded to teeth.
+- Metal or plastic brackets that are cemented or bonded to teeth

-- Brackets that attach to the back teeth (also called lingual braces).
+- Brackets that attach to the back teeth (also called lingual braces)

 Aesthetic and Comfort Issues

-Advances in technology have vastly improved appearance and comfort issues associated with orthodontic treatments.
+Advances in dental technology have vastly improved appearance and comfort issues associated with orthodontic treatments.
 Braces today are made from lightweight and natural-colored materials.

 Patients can expect to wear braces for about two years.
 Because their teeth are already settled, adults are usually required to wear braces for more extended periods.

 Patients who wear braces must be diligent in ensuring that food particles and other debris do not get trapped in the braces.
 Brackets can leave stains on tooth enamel if not cleaned daily.

 It’s crucial to practice daily oral hygiene such as brushing, flossing, and rinsing.
 Some orthodontic appliances can benefit from using water picks, which emit small pressurized bursts of water that can effectively rinse away such debris.

 Braces and sticky foods don’t mix.
 Crunchy snacks and chewy substances should be avoided at all costs because they can cause braces to become loose or damaged.